China • UNESCO World Heritage Site

 Criterion (i): Masterpiece of human creative genius

-The Great Wall represents an absolute masterpiece of human creative genius through its unprecedented scale spanning over 21,000 kilometres, sophisticated defensive architecture adapting to diverse terrain from mountains to deserts, and engineering innovations including beacon tower communication systems enabling rapid signal transmission across vast distances.
+The Great Wall represents an absolute masterpiece of human creative genius through its unprecedented scale spanning over 21,000 kilometers, sophisticated defensive architecture adapting to diverse terrain from mountains to deserts, and engineering innovations including beacon tower communication systems enabling rapid signal transmission across vast distances.

 II